Ian-Garrigan/shavers-haven/README.md

 Opted for a minimalistic design, with colour scheme, fonts and squared  lines  that match the target audience ( described under section  “ideal user”) to convey strong brand identity.

 # Wireframes
-To kickstart this project, I began by designing a layout using wireframes.
+To kickstart this project, I originally began by designing a layout using wireframes.
 For the front page, I opted for a Hero Image to offer users an immediate glimpse into the essence of the business.
 The product detail pages & all products view, on the other hand, feature individual cards that succinctly present all the essential details – enabling users to quickly assess the product, its price, and a brief description.
+Soon i added further to these design elements like the ability to create a product wishlist and leave a simple review underneath the detailed individual product pages.
+I have followed through with all of my original design processes and am happy with how the website turned out in the end.
+I feel like it offers everything a traditional shaver could want.
 <details><summary>Early prototypes:</summary>

 ![ wireframe-1](documentation/screenshots/readme/wireframes/homepage.png)